Apple says AirPod shipments to be delayed

 The company did not specify the reason for the delay.

-"We don't believe in shipping a product before it's ready, and we need a little more time before AirPod are ready for our customers," Apple spokeswoman Trudy Muller said in an email to Reuters.
+"We don't believe in shipping a product before it's ready, and we need a little more time before AirPods are ready for our customers," Apple spokeswoman Trudy Muller said in an email to Reuters.

 Apple unveiled the AirPod at the launch of the latest iPhone last month.
 The new iPhones come without the analog headphone jack.